bohdansolovey/Python-Django-test-task/README.md

 - image

 # About
-- You can read docs of this api on address /docs
+- You can read docs of this api  when its running on address /docs